-Tanya K. Meyer, MD joined the University of Washington faculty in 2009 and is currently an Associate Professor on Otolaryngology.
-She trained at the Medical College of Wisconsin in Milwaukee and completed her fellowship in Laryngology at the New York Center for Voice and Swallowing Disorders.
-Her speciality is Neuro-laryngology, and she is an expert is diseases of the throat, voice, swallowing and airway.
+Tanya K. Meyer, M.D., joined the University of Washington faculty in 2009 and is currently an associate professor of otolaryngology.
+She trained at the Medical College of Wisconsin in Milwaukee and completed her fellowship in laryngology at the New York Center for Voice and Swallowing Disorders.
+Her speciality is neuro-laryngology, and she is an expert in diseases of the throat, voice, swallowing, and airway.

-Residency: Medical College of Wisconsin, Milwaukee WI 2004
+Residency: Medical College of Wisconsin, Milwaukee, Wis., 2004

 Memberships: American Academy of Head and Neck Surgery, Triologic Society, American Laryngological Association, American Broncho-Esophagological Association

 Faculty Teaching Award, Resident Teaching Award

 AAO-HNSF Honor Award

 Dr. Meyer's clinical interests include voice disorders, swallowing disorders, neurological diseases of the throat, upper-airway disorders, laryngeal cancer, vocal cord paralysis, and spasmodic dysphonia.

 Dr. Meyer's main research interests are in outcomes evaluation with regard to occupational voice disorders.
 She also is involved with the development of tracheal tissue engineered replacement for complex airway defects.